Skip to main content

 BowPrimary31 arrows (buffed from 20 in Update 1)Area-of-effect explosive damage

-MinigunHeavyHigh sustained DPSShredding bosses (accuracy nerfed 30% at range in Patch 0.1.1.10)
+MinigunHeavyHigh sustained DPSShredding bosses (accuracy lowered 30% in the 0.1.1.10 hotfix)

 BoomerangSpecialZero ammo consumption, returns to playerSolo play and ammo conservation